labtrac/test-documentation/documentation/getting-started.md

 This will open the dentist details page.

-Select whether the dentist is the principal or an associate.
+First select whether the dentist is the principal or an associate.
 If the dentist is selected as the principal this means they receive all their own invoices and handle their own account.
 If they are selected as an associate you can select whether to invoice the principal or associate.

-Next you can enter an address.
-The first address being the practice address and the 2nd the invoicing address.
+Enter an address.
+The first address being the practice address then the invoicing address.
 If these are the same, you can use the copy address button once you have entered the practice address.

 (If the dentist is selected as an associate you can use the **copy address** button next to the principal’s name to copy their address into all address fields).